Top 5 Project Management Certifications (2022)

 A project manager is expected to handle any challenge that comes in the way of successful project completion.

-But how do you know how to tackle these challenges?
+But how do you know how to tackle these project management challenges?

 Project management certification courses teach you strategies to deal with those hurdles properly.